wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 {% api_operation post /oauth2/**${authorizationServerId}**/v1/revoke %}

+> This endpoint's URL namespace will vary depending on whether you are using a custom authorization server or not.
+For more information, see (jakub.todo).

-The API takes an Access Token or Refresh Token and revokes it.
+The API takes an access or refresh token and revokes it.
 Revoked tokens are considered inactive at the introspection endpoint.
 A client may only revoke its own tokens.

-> Because this endpoint works with the [Okta Authorization Server](/standards/OAuth/index.html#authorization-servers), you don&#8217;t need an authorization server ID.
+> Because this endpoint works with the [Okta Authorization Server](/standards/OAuth/index.html#authorization-servers), you don't need an authorization server ID.

 #### Request Parameters